Loading player for https://video.vt.edu/media/Summer+Veterinary+Student+Research+Program+(SVSRP)/1_mhg8hld9...

 Eligibility

-• DVM students in a DVM program at an accredited veterinary medical college will be considered for these scholarships.
+• DVM students: Applicants must be in a DVM program at an accredited veterinary medical college to be considered for these scholarships.

 Application